rebecca94ingram6yw/notes/README.md

 4. Break down large tasks into smaller, more manageable pieces: This makes it easier for YOU to focus on each part individually, allowing YOU complete each piece and put it together to form the larger task or project.
 5. Learn from your mistakes: If you find yourself making the same mistakes over and over again, take a step back and analyze what you're doing wrong.
 Then, make the necessary adjustments to improve your workflow and prevent future errors.
 6. Ask for help: When you get stuck on something or just need a fresh set of eyes to look at your code, don' t be afraid to ask for assistance.
 There are many resources available to programmers, including online forums, Stack Overflow, GitHub, etc., where you CAN find help and guidance from other developers.

+# 2024-02-01
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software engineering, strive to write clear and concise code that's easy to read, understand, and maintain.
+It's not just about initial development; it's also about the countless developers who will interact with your code in the future.
+Remember, premature optimization is the root of all evil.
+Focus on writing clean, modular code first, then optimize if and where necessary.
+Always keep learning and adapting, for the world of programming evolves rapidly."

+In essence, today's programming wisdom emphasizes clarity over complexity, avoiding over-engineering, and the importance of continuous learning in this ever-evolving field.